What if…

 That’s a little… odd.

-Spider-man and Daredevil both had very central roles in the 1602 comic book, and both of them have appeared in the MCU, so while I definitely understand why they changed Steve Roger’s roll for this adaptation, because that’s a hard one to make seem acceptable, either one of those two would’ve made more sense as the thief… the thief that seemed pretty superfluous when it was all said and done.
+Spider-man and Daredevil both had very central roles in the 1602 comic book, and both of them have appeared in the MCU, so while I definitely understand why they changed Steve Roger’s roll for this adaptation--because that’s a hard one to make seem acceptable--either one of those two would’ve made more sense as the thief.
+And that said, the thief role really seemed pretty superfluous when it was all said and done, so why even bother including it?
 Also, why is Thor, Loki, and Hela even there?
 Are they still Gods?
 How did they become English royalty?
 Is it just because they have posh accents?
-This episode kinda feels like the writers read the summary for 1602, and also know about Robin Hood, and have watched some of Game of Thrones, because there’s a lot of seemingly random and half-baked cliches here that don’t serve a lot of purpose in the plot.
+This episode kinda feels like the writers read the summary for 1602, and are also vaguely aware of Robin Hood, and have watched at least a few episodes of Game of Thrones, because there’s a lot of seemingly random and half-baked cliches here that don’t serve a lot of purpose in the plot.

-While I do enjoy this show, it’s definitely leaning too heavily into the original characters still.
-Especially if one of the goals here is getting the Normal People out there to love the new characters, who will be driving Phases 4 through 6 of the MCU films and shows, in the same way they love the original MCU characters from Phases 1 through 3.
+The fact that the show doesn't make more of it's newer characters is kind of disappointing.
+Because, while I do enjoy it, it’s definitely leaning too heavily into the original characters still.
+Especially if one of the goals here is getting the Normal People to start to love and embrace the new characters as much as they do the old ones, especially as the new ones are the ones who will be driving Phases 4 through 6 of the MCU films and shows.
 I gotta think that has to be a priority, right?
-And what better place to stretch those still new characters’ legs a bit than in a cartoon?
+What better place to stretch those still new characters’ legs a bit than in a cartoon?

-Not that I don’t love Iron Man and Captain America or anything, but c’mon, give me another Werewolf by Night and Man-Thing team-up maybe, right?
+Not that I don’t love Iron Man and Captain America or anything, but c’mon, give me something with Werewolf by Night and Man-Thing maybe, right?

 Oh well, spilled milk.